Written by William Goldman

 Directed by Simon West

-Starring: Jason Statham, Dominik García-Lorido, Michael Angarano, Milo Ventimiglia, Stanley Tucci.
+Cast: Jason Statham, Dominik García-Lorido.
+Michael Angarano.
+Milo Ventimiglia.
+Stanley Tucci.

 Wild Card is formulaic, enjoyable but not epic.
 When you think of it, formulas are created to acheive a specific result, so formulaic films are not inherently a bad thing.
 But when they happen to be formulaic and also suck, that's not good.
 While Wild Card isn't as good as some Statham's other films but it doen't suck.